julelang/manual/src/common-concepts/enums/index.md

 ## Value Assignments

-The value assignments are based on previous field.
+The value assignments are based on the previous field.
 The first element is assigned to zero by default.
-If you give an expression to a field, the next field is uses your expression after increased once.
+If you give an expression to a field, the next field uses your expression after increased once.

 For example:
 ```jule